 In version 2.0, you have two ways of triggering the cache purging; by cron or immediately.
 Purging by cron will put all updated posts in a queue to be purged, and then cron will work through the queue.

 When to use purging by cron

 Working through the cache purging queue with cron is good for setups where updates are done in bulk.
 Examples would be a WooCommerce store with bulk updates of prices, or integrations that update content in bulk, for instance.

 A great example of how you can use the cron purging is how we’ve integrated this into our own content management workflow for servebolt.com.
-On Servebolt.com, we have a separate environment where we updates our content, our posts, pages and so on.
-This environment is locked down to Servebolt employees, and unavailable to the public.
+On Servebolt.com, we have a separate environment where we update our content, our posts, pages, and so on.
+This environment is locked down to Servebolt employees and unavailable to the public.

-When we have a package of updates ready across the entire site we push those changes to the public environment (the actual live site you’re seeing now) by using a script.
+When we have a package of updates ready across the entire site, we push those changes to the public environment (the actual live site you’re seeing now) by using a script.
 This script creates a dump of the database and copies both files and the database dump to our public environment.
 It then imports the database and pushes the new version live.
 This is all done with an atomic switch so to prevent the site from ever being down during this process.
-We can with our new version configure the plugin to not purge when we publish the post in our content development environment, but when the update hit the public environment.
+We can, with our new version, configure the plugin not to purge when we publish the post in our content development environment but when the update hits the public environment.

 Easily purge cache from the admin bar